devdineshw/killercoda-scenarios/WSO2-APIM-3.2.0/WSO2-APIM-3.2.0-Lab02-Pattern1_Deployment-scenario/step2.md

 Edit the sample nginx config file

-Open the file and update the host name placeholders with katacode host
+Open the file and update the host name placeholders with this playground host

 ```
 KATACODE_HTTP_HOST = [[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com